 The Singer 66 was sold in all formats, hand, electric and treadle.
 In Britain the hand machine was the most popular until electric motors became more affordable in the 1930's.
 The bolt-on motor cost £5.17s, two weeks wages or more in 1933.

 I met a woman once that bought a Singer in 1926 and did not finish paying for it until 1941.
 She had spent 15 years paying off her machine.
 Wow!
-I have her story somewhere I must look it up.
-It includes a German bombing raid so it is great reading.
+I have a little of her story at the bottom of the page and it even includes a German bombing raid so it is great reading.

 Now, in America the Singer 66 wore different clothes.
 This was to have a huge effect on its later value.
 In America the machine became fondly known as the Red-eye for obvious reasons.
 The machine does look like it has exotic eyes.
 The beautiful decoration made it sought after by enthusiast and collectors.